 You need to brush them daily and often, as their long fur commonly attracts debris and dust.
 Similar to other big dogs, they are susceptible to hip and joint issues.

-These little guys can be stubborn due to their Shih Tzu ancestry, but this can easily be trained out thanks to their Poodle mix.
+Shih Poos are Poodle mixes that can be stubborn due to their Shih Tzu ancestry, but this can easily be trained out thanks to their Poodle parent.
 This doesn’t mean they don’t need daily training though, however, once the training clicks with the Shih Poo they’re well behaved.

 They aren’t as eager to please as the other Doodles and will be more interested in different smells than your attention.
 The Shih Poo doesn’t do well in large families or with small children and are prone to pick favorites.